The Gonchorovsky Family Microbiome Research Center

 The vision of the Microbiome Research Center:

-Our main goal, as Dr. Ilan Youngster, the departments, director, sees it, is "mapping of the relationship between changes in the intestinal microbiome composition in different states of health and illness.
+Our main goal, as Prof. Ilan Youngster, the departments, director, sees it, is "mapping of the relationship between changes in the intestinal microbiome composition in different states of health and illness.
 Obesity, inflammatory bowel disease, infections and neurological disorders are a number of examples of diseases related to imbalance in intestinal bacteria.
 Therefore, with the help of a change in the intestinal bacterial composition by fecal transplantation, we hope to improve the quality of life of patients and possibly cure these diseases".

 At the Microbiome Research Center at Shamir Medical Center (Assaf Harofeh), we operate in a number of planes: